top of page

 • 3 min read

 Scroll your feed and you’ll see it everywhere: wellness influencers, supplement brands, and self-styled “functional practitioners” promising to “address the root cause.”
-The phrase has become the rallying cry of modern health marketing — a moral indictment of “traditional medicine,” as if every physician, nurse, or pharmacist were conspiring to suppress the truth beneath a pile of prescription pads.
+The phrase has become the rallying cry of modern health marketing — often framed as a moral indictment of “traditional medicine,” as if physicians, nurses, and pharmacists were conspiring to suppress the truth beneath a pile of prescription pads.

 But here’s the irony: “root cause” isn’t new.
 It’s not the property of wellness culture or functional medicine.
 It’s the foundation of medicine itself.